Review: Disney's Pop Century Resort Is Our Go-To Value Resort

 We’re fans of the Skyliner generally, but it can make sense to take the bus (if available) or Uber/drive in a few situations.

-If you’re heading to Test Track for rope drop at Epcot, you’re going to want to drive/Uber to the main entrance.
+If you’re heading to Test Track or Cosmic Rewind for rope drop at EPCOT, you might consider driving/Ubering to the main entrance (confirm to see if buses are running before paying for anything, though).
 If you’re heading to Frozen Ever After or Remy’s Ratatouille Adventure, you’ll prefer to take the Skyliner.
-(Again, Guardians of the Galaxy Cosmic Rewind will eventually move to standby.
-This will probably bring some changes to rope drop at Epcot.)

 Pop Century Resort Rooms

 The rooms use Murphy beds for the second queen bed (rooms with only a King bed are also available).
-Generally I really like this, but I do worry about how the mechanism will age.
+Generally I really like this.
+I’ve worried in the past about how these would age.
+So far everything seems to work well, though the Murphy bed at our recent stay was very squeaky when Zoe moved.

-One problem we do have consistently with the rooms is noise.
 Preferred rooms are close to the pool and to the front of the resort, which means they’ll get a lot of foot traffic which can be loud if the people are loud.
-You’ll also hear doors near you slamming shut once the sun rises.
+At any rooms you might hear doors near you slamming shut once the sun rises.

 Are there suites at Pop Century?

 There are no suites at Pop Century.
 Pop Century’s sister resort across the lake, Art of Animation, has suites, as does All-Star Music.
-We reviewed the Lion King Suite at Art of Animation here.
+We compared the various Art of Animation suites here and review the All-Star Music family suite here.

 Pop Century Resort Review - Conclusions

-In the past, we typically visited Disney World as adults without kids, so the space didn’t bother us (and the murphy bed is never down).
-(Indeed, Pop Century is our value recommendation for adults at Disney World.)
+In the past, we typically visited Disney World as adults without kids, so the space didn’t bother us (especially with the Murphy bed never down).
+Indeed, Pop Century is our value recommendation for adults at Disney World.

-Now we visit with a baby, and while we didn’t mind the limited space once the room had a Pack ‘n’ Play, it was tight.
+When we visited with a baby things were a little different.
+We didn’t mind the limited space, but once the room had a Pack ‘n’ Play, it was tight.
 Notably, we felt like Zoe had a lot more room to crawl around when we were at Grand Floridian.
-But with limited time in the room each day, we’d still consider Pop Century in the future.
+But with limited time in the room each day, this wasn’t a big deal.
+(The Pop Century theming—big and colorful—is as good as any other for a baby.)

 There’s always a few things that draw us in at Pop Century.
 The energy, the Skyliner, the price, and the great rooms make up for the shortcomings of the resort in our opinion.

 The value resorts aren’t perfect.
 And maybe they aren’t even perfectly priced.
 But they’re reasonably priced, and they offer an unmistakable Disney energy.
-With its recently refurbished rooms, Pop is our go-to value resort.
+With its recently refurbished rooms and common areas, Pop is our go-to value resort.

 All Your Other Disney World Planning Questions Answered